lilikoii/lilikoii/README.md

 -->

+- 🌱 I’m currently learning Concept Art at TheSign Academy
 - 🔭 I’m currently working on ... wouldn’t you like to know, huh?
-You and me both, friend (still evaluating various designs)
+You and me both, friend (still evaluating different game designs)
-- 🌱 I’m currently learning Concept Art at TheSign Academy
 - 😄 Pronouns: they/them, lei in ita

-- 📫 You can find me on:
+- 📫 You can find me on:<br>
-instagram @lilikoidraws
+instagram @lilikoidraws<br>
-twitter @ohlilikoi
+twitter @ohlilikoi<br>
 discord lilikoi#9630